jaggu24/Sales-Data-Analysis/Big-Mart-Sales-master/README.md

 Item_Visibility : The % of total display area of all products in a store allocated to the particular product

-Item_Type : The category to which the product belongs
+Item_Type : The category to which the product belongs to

 Item_MRP : Maximum Retail Price (list price) of the product